 If your company’s reputation got damaged, you can still correct it.

-Even if you’re just trying improve your reputation or build credibility from scratch, you should follow the advice I’ve outlined in this guide.
+Even if you’re just trying improve your reputation or build credibility from scratch, you should follow the advice we’ve outlined in this guide.

-Get rid of ads on your website.
-Learn how to respond to customer complaints in the public eye.
+You might also want to consider getting rid of ads on your website and learning how to respond to customer complaints in the public eye.

 Use tools that help you manage your reputation online.
 This will help you stay informed anytime someone mentions your business.